 A typical heat pump system should last for about 10-15 years.
 Some heat pumps wear out around the ten-year mark, but many of the newer models can last longer.

 The lifespan of your heat pump depends on how well you take care of it.
-Like other HVAC units, heat pumps need routine maintenance to stay in working order.
+To ensure you do not have to perform a premature heat pump installation project, you will need to work with a professional to perform continuous maintenance on your system.
 Ideally, you should have a technician inspect it at least once a year to identify and resolve potential problems.

 During the maintenance process, the technician will clean the coils, replace the air filters, and clean the fins.
 To prevent damage to your heat pump, plants shouldn’t be grown within 18 inches of the pump.